Wisbech: Museums

-Inns, taverns, beer-houses, breweries and beer festivals
+Inns, taverns, beerhouses, breweries and beer festivals

 The town's licensed premises have a long history of providing leisure facilities from bowling greens, cock-fighting pits and skittle alleys to darts, cards, chess and other board games as well as social events.
 In 1853 the 'Wisbech Brewery' (Phillips, Tidbits and Phillips) on the riverside owned 20 pubs and hotels in the town and about 30 outside.

 Elgood's brewery located on the North Brink supplies its tied-houses the Angel Hotel, King's Head, Hare and Hounds hotel, Red Lion and Three Tuns Inn in the town and others in the surrounding area.
 Others include the Black Bear, Globe, Locomotive, Rose Tavern and White Lion.

 In 1950 Arthur Artis Oldham researched and produced in very limited numbers Pubs and Taverns of Wisbech.
 Last reprinted in 1979 by Cambridgeshire Libraries as Inns and Taverns of Wisbech and now (2021) superseded by the series Wisbech Inns, Taverns and Beer-houses: Past and Present by ABN Ketley.

-The Rose and Crown hotel on the market place is one of the oldest buildings in the town and featured in The Hotel Inspector TV series in 2009.
+The Rose and Crown hotel on the marketplace is one of the oldest buildings in the town and featured in The Hotel Inspector TV series in 2009.

 Underneath there are brick-barrel vaults dating from Tudor times.

 Annual festivals and events

 March.
 The annual Showmen's Guild fair known as the Wisbech Mart is held in the town.

 June.
-Wis-Beach day is held on the market place.
-The seaside comes to the town for the Sunday and donkey rides, Punch and Judy shows, sand, beach chairs and amusement rides fill the centre of the town.
-On Armed Forces Day the market place is taken over by military vehicles and units and veterans associations.
+On Armed Forces Day the marketplace is taken over by military vehicles and units and veterans associations.
+In 2023 the event moved to Wisbech Park.
 A Sunday service is held with a parade and march past.